 To protect your hands, you first need to ensure that they’re getting enough moisture.
 Sometimes, lotion just doesn’t cut it.
 The doctor-approved SiO HandLift patches hydrate, firm, and tighten the skin on the top of your hands that, over time, show your age the most.

 Created with the highest quality medical-grade silicone, SiO beauty patches are designed to hug your skin.
-They promote your skin’s natural ability to retain moisture and help to boost collagen production, reducing the appearance of wrinkles to visibly smooth and firm your skin.
+They promote your skin’s natural ability to retain moisture, reducing the appearance of wrinkles to visibly smooth and firm your skin.

 It’s a seriously smooth touch to rejuvenate your overworked hands.